Aggro Dr1ft

 Aggro Dr1ft (stylized in all caps) is a 2023 American experimental action crime film directed by Harmony Korine, and produced by Korine's EDGLRD and Iconoclast.
 Starring Jordi Mollà and Travis Scott, its plot follows an assassin on a mission to kill a demonic crime lord.
 The film is presented entirely in infrared photography.

 Aggro Dr1ft had its world premiere at the 80th Venice International Film Festival on September 2, 2023.
 It appeared in various venues, before releasing in limited theaters for a week starting on May 10, 2024.
 It was released on international video on demand through EDGLRD's website on June 27, 2024.

 Premise

-"The film orbits around a melancholic assassin named BO (Jordi Mollà) as he prepares to vanquish a demonic crime lord in a Floridian realm of vivid pinks, blazing yellows, and deep purples.
-But the particulars of its minimalist plot are largely moot; the vibe is what’s paramount."
+"The film orbits around a melancholic assassin named BO (Jordi Mollà) as he prepares to vanquish a demonic crime lord in a Floridian realm of vivid pinks, blazing yellows, and deep purples."

-In the seedy domain of Miami's criminal underbelly, a seasoned hitman (Jordi Mollá) embarks on the relentless pursuit of his next target.
-The movie is shot entirely through thermal lens as he navigates a twisted world where violence and madness reign supreme.
+The movie is shot entirely through thermal lens as BO navigates a twisted world where violence and madness reign supreme.
 Tensions unravel, leading to a psychedelic journey that blurs the lines between predator and prey.
-With a special appearance by Travis Scott.